-You can also try giving your dog liquids via a feeding syringe, but this is stressful for both you and the dog, and not a sustainable long term method of hydration.
+You can also try giving your dog liquids via a feeding syringe, but this is stressful for both you and the dog, and not a sustainable long-term method of hydration.

 Of course, if your dog appears seriously dehydrated or won’t eat or drink anything you give them, contact your vet immediately for advice.
 At this stage, dogs almost always need IV fluids to give them the best chance of recovery.

 It may sound counterintuitive, but letting your dog drink too much water too fast can prevent them from properly hydrating.

 Your dog may want to drink a lot if they’ve become dehydrated, but this can actually cause them to vomit, especially if they’ve been sick, leading them to lose even more fluid.